CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 How to tell if a baby sore throat is a more serious infection

 Sore throats will usually go away within seven to 10 days.
 “If something more serious than a sore throat is going on, you may see additional signs of distress, such as persistent or forceful vomiting, diarrhea, rash, high fever and, in more severe cases, they may have difficulty breathing or swallowing,” says DeAnn Moore, MD, of the Children’s Hospital at Montefiore in New York.
-See a doctor right away.
+If you spot any of these symptoms in baby, call your pediatrician right away.

 Since viruses are the culprits behind most baby and toddler sore throat, there aren’t any medications that’ll make them go away.
 For older toddlers with a severe case, your pediatrician may prescribe a pharmacy compound of Benadryl and Maalox.
 But for the most part, you just need to be patient and let it resolve on its own.
 In the meantime, try the following to help make your child more comfortable, and, as always, consult your pediatrician before giving any treatments.

-• Dissolve a bit of throat lozenge in warm water for baby (older than 6 months) to drink—but avoid honey (because of botulism risks in children under 2) as well as cough-suppressant lozenges (because coughing actually helps baby get rid of that pesky mucus), Gold says.
+- Use throat lozenges: Dissolve a bit of throat lozenge in warm water for baby (older than 6 months) to drink.
+However, be careful to avoid honey (because of botulism risks in children under a year old), as well as cough-suppressant lozenges, as coughing actually helps baby get rid of that pesky mucus, Gold says.
 Obviously, remove the hard lozenge before feeding the drink to baby.

-• Give a pain reliever like Tylenol (check with your pediatrician for appropriate age and dosage).
+- Give a pain reliever like Tylenol: Of course, always check with your pediatrician for appropriate age and dosage.

 TJ Gold, MD, is a pediatrician with Tribeca Pediatrics in New York City.
 She earned her medical degree from Ross University School of Medicine in Portsmouth, Dominica, and completed her residency at SUNY Downstate Children’s Hospital in Brooklyn, New York.